brjapon/Rcourse/README.md

 variable for each activity and each subject.

 Each one is conveniently label in the scripts and extensive comments are included to be able to follow the code step by step.
-As output a text file named ´yX_avg.txt' is produced containing the tidy data set.
+As output a text file named `yX_avg.txt` is produced containing the tidy data set.